gjermundgaraba/bjaanes.github.io/_posts/2017-02-06-exciting-blockchain-projects.md

   - Uncategorized
 ---

-Blockchain technology seems to everywhere, but what are some of coolest, most innovative and exciting projects happening in this space right now?
+Blockchain technology seems to be everywhere, but what are some of the coolest, most innovative and exciting projects happening in this space right now?

 <!--more-->